Civilians flee as two big Syria battles enter decisive phases

 “There are a lot of people leaving the city as well, and a lot still inside,” he said.

-“They are shelling in order to storm (Afrin),” Hasakeh said by phone.
-The shelling had killed 18 people and more people were believed to be trapped under rubble, he said.

-The spokesman for Turkish President Tayyip Erdogan said on Thursday that Turkey expected its forces and rebel allies to clear Afrin town of militants “very soon”.
+President Tayyip Erdogan said Turkey had “largely solved the Afrin issue”.
+“We are nearing the end in Afrin,” he said.

-Reporting by Tom Perry and Dahlia Nehme in Beirut, Firas Makdesi in Damascus, Jack Stubbs in Moscow and Tom Miles in Geneva; Writing by Tom Perry; Editing by Peter Graff
+Reporting by Tom Perry and Dahlia Nehme in Beirut, Firas Makdesi in Damascus, Jack Stubbs in Moscow and Tom Miles in Geneva, Tuvan Gumrukcu in Turkey, Writing by Tom Perry, Editing by Peter Graff, William Maclean